Sociology of Community, Sociology of Friendship, Research Methods

 Neighbourhood houses: Doing applied sociology in Vancouver

 It’s 7:30 pm on May 6th 2021 and I just left a Zoom event that included over 200 people who came together to celebrate the publication of my new book, Neighbourhood Houses: Building Community in Vancouver.
 The event was organized by the local neighbourhood house community in Vancouver who used the book as a foundation for celebrating their work.
 Most participants at the event are directly engaged with the neighbourhood houses – directors, front line staff, volunteers, and members.
 There were also local Mayors, MLAs and MPs from the region in attendance.

 After 90 minutes of intense interaction – watching short videos, listening to others talk about the value of neighbourhood houses in their lives, participating in a panel discussing the importance of the book, chatting with dozens of people through the online chat tool – I am exhausted.
-And in that strange paradox of online interaction, my space that once included hundreds of people is now empty accept for me.
+And in that strange paradox of online interaction, my space that once included hundreds of people is now empty except for me.
 It allows me the moment to reflect on how I came to do this research and write this book …

 The Institution of Marriage: Pursuing Conceptual Clarity